ELSA – Emotional Literacy Support

 There will always be children in schools facing life challenges that detract from their ability to engage with learning.
 Some will require greater support to increase their emotional literacy than others.
 ELSA is an initiative developed and supported by educational psychologists.
 It recognises that children learn better and are happier in school if their emotional needs are also addressed.

 We are lucky enough to have a qualified Emotional Literacy Support Assistant at Durand Primary.
 Mrs Brunnock has been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.
 The majority of ELSA work is delivered on an individual basis, but sometimes small group work is more appropriate, especially in the areas of social and friendship skills.
-Sessions are fun, we use a range of activities such as: games, role-play with puppets or arts and craft.
-ELSA sessions take place in our Resource room which provides a calm, safe space for the child to feel supported and nurtured.
+Sessions are fun, we use a range of activities such as: games, role-play and arts and craft.
+ELSA sessions take place in our ELSA room which provides a calm, safe space for the child to feel supported and nurtured.

 In ELSA we aim to provide support for a wide range of emotional needs:

 - Friendship skills

 Children are usually referred for ELSA support by their class teacher, Senior Leaders or on occasion the SENCo.
 Target areas of concern will be identified by the class teacher.
 With the programme aims in mind Mrs Brunnock will then plan support sessions to facilitate the pupil in developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.

 Supporting – not fixing